 Unexcused absence: Absence which counts against a student attendance record; including (but not limited to) absence due to minor illness, medical condition or a physician's or advanced practice nurse's order.
-Official documentation must be submitted within five (5) days will necessitate student withdrawal and repeat of courses.
-Refer to reentry policy.

 Theory Attendance

 Theory attendance will be recorded as hours missed.
 Attendance will be recorded per course.
 Faculty may take attendance at any point during lecture.
 Attendance will be recorded utilizing the course attendance roster.
 Any student who is not present at the time that attendance is taken and does not sign the attendance roster at that time will be counted absent.
 Students are expected to attend class regularly as attendance is consistently found to increase student success.